uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 7. Follow the instructions in steps 2-6 to add your remaining criteria.
 If you need to add more criteria, click **Add Criterion** at the end of the list of criteria.
 #.
 Include instructions for students to provide overall written feedback on their peers' responses.
 You can leave the default text in the **Feedback Instructions** field or replace it with your own text.

+.. note:: After you publish an ORA assignment, you can no longer change its rubric or the point values associated with each criteria in the rubric.

 .. _PA Criteria Comment Field Only:

 ==========================================================